Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: Introduction

 Yet another alternative is based on the mathematical theory of control~\cite{ogata2020modern}.
-These methodologies rely on designing a controller to choose the appropriate step size to achieve a given accuracy~\cite{gustafsson1991control,soderlind2002automatic}.
+These methodologies rely on designing a controller to choose the appropriate step size to achieve a given accuracy~\cite{gustafsson1991control,soderlind2002automatic,arevalo2020software}.
 Control-theoretic methods have generally focused on ensuring a smooth time-step evolution rather than computational speed.
-Moreover, they require distinct control laws tailored for stiff and nonstiff ODEs~\cite{soderlind2002automatic}.
-Thus, control-based time steppers are not well suited for the use of general mechanical systems.
+Moreover, they require distinct control gains tailored for either stiff and nonstiff ODEs~\cite{soderlind2002automatic}.
+Thus, control-based time-steppers are not well-suited to general dynamical systems.